How to Choose a School for Your Child

 Choosing the right school is one of the most consequential decisions a parent makes.
 But most parents rely on word-of-mouth, real estate agents, or outdated rankings.
 Here's how to use actual outcome data to make a smarter choice.

-Step 1: Look at Growth, Not Just Scores
+Step 1: Look at Proficiency Rates in Context

 Step 2: Check the Right Level

 Elementary, middle, and high schools should be evaluated differently.
-Elementary schools don't have graduation rates, so their DataScores weight proficiency and growth more heavily.
-High schools include graduation rate as 20% of the formula.
-Always compare schools at the same level — see our best elementary, best middle, and best high school rankings.
+Elementary schools don't have graduation rates, so proficiency and enrollment data are the primary metrics.
+High schools should also be evaluated on graduation rates.
+Always compare schools at the same level, see our best elementary, best middle, and best high school rankings.

 Step 3: Consider the Student-Teacher Ratio